ProgrammeChef/fruits-inspector/docs/README.md

   <img src="https://github.com/bobcorn/fruits-inspector/blob/master/demo/gifs/thumb.gif">
 </p>

-The system is able to detect and locate defects and imperfections on fruits.
+Computer Vision system that is able to detect and locate defects and imperfections on fruits.

 ## Image characteristics
-Each fruit is acquired through a NIR (Near Infra-Red) and a color camera with little parallax effect.
+Fruits appearing in the images have been acquired through a NIR (Near Infra-Red) and a color camera with little parallax effect.

 ### First task
 Images show three apples with clear external defects.